 - the top is more A-line in shape (mimics your shape)

 - make sure that it hits just below your widest body part

-- has a neckline feature that draws the eye up to your face
+- and has a neckline feature that draws the eye up to your face

 - minimal detail at the neckline (don’t want to emphasize your shoulders)

 - horizontal lines or patterns are not your friend